 75 of our method.
 The outline of the remaining manuscript is as follows: The Methods section introduces the main building

-76 blocks of the new method and summarizes the main steps in pseudocode.
+76 blocks of the new method and summarizes the main steps in pseudo-code.
 The Results section presents the various applications

 77 of the model to real-world research domains.
 Finally, the Discussion section lists the advantages of the current method, treats